Information Technology

 ITC 258 Windows Server Management I 3-0-3

 This course provides a detailed overview of managing Windows Server computing networks.
 General network services, installation of servers, installation of clients, cabling issues, printer management, data security, network security, and LAN to WAN connections are covered.
 Prerequisite: ITC106 or ITC130.
-(SP)
+(FA)

 ITC 259 Windows Server Management II 3-0-3

 Focusing on Windows Server advanced features and services, this course covers advanced configuration of services necessary to deploy, manage and maintain a Windows Server infrastructure, such as advanced networking services, Active Directory Domain Services (AD DS), identity management, rights management, user management, Inter-domain trust relationships, command line tools, federated services, network load balancing, failover clustering, business continuity and disaster recovery.
 Prerequisite: ITC258.
-(SP)
+(FA)

 ITC 265 Project Management 3-0-3

 This course develops foundational skills needed in project management.
 Concepts presented follow the PMBOK (Project Management Book of Knowledge) areas and process groups.
 These areas include: initiating, planning, executing, monitoring and controlling, and closing.
 Students will learn how processes are implemented and integrated into the development, management, and completion of a project.
-Prerequisite: LAL 101 Composition I or BUS 150 Business Communication, ITC255, and ITC250, or instructor approval
+Prerequisite: LAL 101 Composition I or BUS 150 Business Communication, ITC255, and ITC250, or instructor approval.
+(SP)

 ITC 270 Cyber Regulation and Compliance 3-0-3

 The emergence of global digital networks, such as the Internet, and digital technologies that enhance human abilities to access, store, manipulate, and transmit vast amounts of information has brought with it a host of new legal issues for both individuals and organizations.
 This course aims to provide students with a broad understanding of the current legal environment in relation to cyberspace.
 This includes domestic and international law as well as the application of jurisdictional boundaries in cyber-based legal cases.
 Topics include data retention, auditing principles, privacy law, data security law, electronic trespass law, intellectual property law, digital evidence, cyber security frameworks, and incident response.
-Prerequisite: ITC255 Cybersecurity or instructor approval
+Prerequisite: ITC255 Cyber Security or instructor approval.
+(SP)

 ITC 271 Networking and Monitoring Penetration Testing 3-0-3